-Become a citizen scientist: Register now for Globe At Night, hosted by the SIUE STEM Center and the Watershed Nature Center
+Become a citizen scientist: Register now for Globe at Night, hosted by the SIUE STEM Center and the Watershed Nature Center

 DANCES is hosted by the Southern Illinois University Edwardsville STEM (science, technology, engineering and mathematics) Center and the Watershed Nature Center, and is partially funded by the SIUE Meridian Society.
 Throughout the coming year, three citizen science programs will build community awareness and understanding of the critical relationship between humans and their environment.

 Registration is now open for the first program, Globe at Night, which will be held from 6-7 p.m.
-Saturday, Feb.
-10 at the Watershed Nature Center.
-The event is for all ages and is open to the first 25 individuals who register.
+Saturday, Nov.
+18 at the Watershed Nature Center.
+The event is for all ages and is open to the first 25 individuals.
 The cost is $5 for adults and $2 for kids, ages 12 and under.
 Register online at watershednaturecenter.org/calendar/.

-“During Globe at Night, individuals and families will become citizen scientists as they learn about and monitor the amount of light pollution in the night sky,” said Georgia Bracey, senior researcher in the SIUE STEM Center.
-“Participants will learn about winter constellations, and then go outside to view them, using the stars they see to gauge the darkness of the night sky.”
+“During Globe at Night, individuals and families will become citizen scientists as they learn about and monitor the amount of light pollution in the night sky,” said Georgia Bracey, research associate in the SIUE STEM Center.
+“Participants will learn about key fall constellations, and then go outside to view them, using the stars they see to gauge the darkness of the night sky.”

 After collecting and sharing their data, the participants will have time to look through telescopes provided by the River Bend Astronomy Club.